 It seems like music is in the artist’s veins.
 “I’ve been singing from as young as I can remember” she told the BBC News website recently.
 “My dad was very musical, he was a trained actor, very theatrical, and would always take me to theatre auditions and teach me Oliver Twist songs”.

-But what of the strange name?
-As it turns out, the inspiration for the moniker came while the singer was high on cannabis during a trip to Peru.
+But what of that strange name?
+As it turns out, the inspiration for the moniker came while the singer was holidaying in Peru.

-With her stunning vocals, trippy tunes and easy charm, Greentea Peng is an artist who we will be hearing a lot more of in the coming months and years.
+With her stunning vocals, soulful tunes and easy charm, Greentea Peng is an artist who we will be hearing a lot more of in the coming months and years.

 More information about Green Tea Peng can be found here.